magento/architecture/design-documents/media/catalog-images.md

 and many others.
 See [Dynamic Media Image Serving and Rendering API - Command reference](https://docs.adobe.com/content/help/en/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/command-reference/c-command-reference.html) for more details.

-Also, [Image Presets](https://docs.adobe.com/content/help/en/experience-manager-65/assets/dynamic/managing-image-presets.html) with image adjustments can be created in advance and then requested by the client.
+In addition, [Image Presets](https://docs.adobe.com/content/help/en/experience-manager-65/assets/dynamic/managing-image-presets.html) with image adjustments can be created in advance and then requested by the client.

-In addition, Akamai CDN provides ability to setup [Image Manager Policies](https://learn.akamai.com/pdf/ImageManager-CS.pdf) with the following parameters:

-1. Background color
-2. Crop
-3. Resize
-4. Rotate
-5. Scale

-and others.

 ## Watermarking